lgargantini/iceandfire-graphql/README.md

 * [graphql-js](https://github.com/graphql/graphql-js) - a JavaScript GraphQL runtime.
 * [DataLoader](https://github.com/facebook/dataloader) - for coalescing and caching fetches.
 * [express-graphql](https://github.com/graphql/express-graphql) - to provide HTTP access to GraphQL.
-* [GraphiQL](https://github.com/graphql/graphiql) - for easy exploration of this GraphQL server.

-A working demo is available at [https://aqueous-citadel-58469.herokuapp.com](https://aqueous-citadel-58469.herokuapp.com)

-Please be patient with the above link.
-Heroku puts dynos to sleep if inactive for 30 minutes.
-The server should be responsive within 5 seconds at most on initial visit.
-Please report any issues you come across.

 ## Getting Started